proximitybbdo/puppet/README.md

   - git
   - sudo rights available

+Then clone the repo on your machine (e.g. in your home folder) and symlink the `modules` and `manifests` folder.

 Note
 ----
 Before the script attempted to setup the machine as a whole for you.